parksimon0808/parksimon0808.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Graduate Cum Laude from Princeton with a Bachelor's degree in Mathematics.
+Graduated Cum Laude from Princeton with a Bachelor's degree in Mathematics.